MicrosoftLearning/MCT-User-Guide/terminology/index.md

 GitHub introduces terminology that might be new to you, and the following list includes terms and concepts that this document uses.
-However, for a full list of GitHub terms, refer to the “GitHub Glossary” at <https://help.github.com/articles/GitHub-glossary/>.
+However, for a full list of GitHub terms, refer to the [GitHub Glossary](https://docs.github.com/en/get-started/quickstart/github-glossary).

 | Term | Explanation |
 | --- | --- |